abbeyroad7/Terra-CoTs/content/World/Misc/Rule.Reading.md

 ### Gameplay
 Books can be read during a short or long rest and are completed based on a Progression system predicated on a character's Intelligence.

-**Progression: INT * 5**
+**Progression: INT check * hours**
-Each hour a character is immersed into a book, they will roll an Intelligence check and multiply the value by 5 to calculate their progress.
+Each hour a character is immersed into a book, they will roll an Intelligence check and multiply the value by the time spent reading the book to calculate their progress.

 Bonuses relevant to the subject material are gained when a book is read in-full and committed into the players' Memory.